 Presenting the FutureArkansas progressive platform to every demographic since declaring publicly, McQueen became a better candidate, speaking authoritatively to thousands on the possibilities of An Arkansas for All.
 She explained clearly, constitutionally, and with facts and examples that progressive policies such as single payer healthcare, healthcare for women, free college tuition, $15 minimum wage, international trade, responsible gun laws, accountable veteran’s affairs, common sense foreign policy, criminal justice reform, etc serve the best interests of everyone.

 As of today, McQueen still awaits the decision by Arkansas’s Secretary of State on her ballot status, and confirmation of her ability to remain a candidate for Arkansas’s District 4 House seat.

 McQueen continues to work hard and has deepened her understanding of political, economic, social, and cultural concerns facing District 4 as a result of direct, face-to-face contact with thousands of citizens–concerns about Social Security, lack of access to affordable healthcare, the lack of affordable housing, the lack of access to affordable education, concerns about a lack of job opportunities and living wages, the lack of funding for basic public services.

 One horrifying concern brought to McQueen’s attention was the large swath of working men and women in Arkansas, citizens of the United States, paying sales, income, and property taxes, without representation, into local, state, and federal government systems that exclude them.
 These citizens have been disenfranchised by a past felony for which they served time and paid restitution, but they still cannot vote and exercise the most basic civil right.

-McQueen supports restoration of voting rights to citizens who have made restitution for past mistakes.
+McQueen supports automatic restoration of voting rights to citizens who have made restitution for past mistakes.